-Artificial intelligence is the ability for technology to make decisions independent of human input, while machine learning is the ability for technology to “learn” from past experiences.
+Artificial intelligence (AI) is the ability for technology to make decisions independent of human input, while machine learning is the ability for technology to “learn” from past experiences and big data analysis.
 Both of these technologies have massive implications for construction, where efficient and intelligent decision-making has notable effects on productivity and safety.

 Take a look at some of the ways AI and machine learning are already reshaping construction:

-- Improved safety: For example, by using machine learning processes, software can analyze job site photos and identify risks and safety violations.
+- Improved safety: By using machine learning processes, software can analyze job site photos and identify risks and safety violations.

 - Decreased costs: By analyzing past projects, machine learning software can identify inefficiencies and propose more effective timelines.

 - Better design: Because machine learning software can learn over time, it can improve building design aspects by exploring hundreds of variations.

-Machine learning and artificial intelligence will soon affect every aspect of a construction project, from planning all the way through project closeout.
+Machine learning and artificial intelligence will soon affect every aspect of a construction project, from planning to project closeout.
 Additionally, AI and machine learning are improving novel methods of building, like modular construction, which is a growing part of the construction sector.